Max Kolonko: Telling It Like It Is (Mówię jak jest)

 Telling It Like It Is (Polish: Mówię jak jest) is a Polish-language online commentary and news series created and hosted by journalist Max Kolonko.
 The program was broadcast between 2012 and 2023 on the YouTube channels Max Kolonko – MaxTV and MaxTV News, and was also available on Facebook and now is available on the website MAXTVGO.COM.

 Each episode featured the host’s personal commentary on current political, social, and economic issues in Poland and the United States.
 The program was characterized by a distinctive one-man presentation style and by its recognizable trademark (sign-off): "Mariusz Max Kolonko, Telling It Like It Is."

 The series achieved significant popularity, reaching hundreds of thousands of views per episode and over 600,000 channel subscribers at its peak.
 Some episodes were broadcast on the Polish television channel Superstacja prior to their release online.

 As a defender of freedom of speech on the Internet, Max Kolonko became the subject of a cult single titled after his own name, "Max Kolonko", recorded in 2024 by the Polish rap group [Szamz].
 The song includes the phrase "Telling It Like It Is, Max Kolonko" (Polish: “Mówię jak jest, Max Kolonko”), regarded as one of Kolonko's most distinctive trademarks.

+MaxTVGO television

+In 2018 he started his own streaming platform MaxTVGO, which he continues to develop.
+MaxTVGO is a Polish-American online television platform broadcasting from the United States.
+Its programming includes news, commentary, political analysis, reportage, and documentaries.

+Political activity

 In 2015, a civic movement called the "Telling It Like It Is" (Polish: Ruch Mówię Jak Jest) was established around the program.
 According to Kolonko, its aim was to promote independent media and greater citizen participation in public life.
 The movement functioned primarily as an online social-media initiative.
+The grassroots political movement #R Revolution grew out of the "Telling It Like It Is" movement.

+During the formal process of gathering support for Kolonko's candidacy for president of Poland, approximately 200,000 people signed a petition calling on him to run in the election.
+On August 22, 2019, the Committee of Voters Patriotic Revolution of Max Kolonko (Polish: Komitet Wyborczy Wyborców Patriotyczna Rewolucja Maxa Kolonko, KWW Patriotyczna Rewolucja Maxa Kolonko) was formally registered.

+In 2020, he ran for president of Poland.
+His electoral program advocated a presidential system, direct election of judges, electoral reform including e-voting, single-member electoral districts, a reduction in the size of the Sejm to 100 members and the abolition of the Senate, a national referendum on constitutional reform, the creation of a dedicated electoral district for the 20-million-strong Polish diaspora, tax reductions, and restrictions on German capital in the Polish media market.
+Registration of a presidential candidacy required 100,000 signatures of support.
+Max Kolonko declined to organize the signature drive due to the COVID-19 pandemic and the associated risk of infection for those collecting and signing the petitions.